Customer Insights to Transform Sales Conversations

 image

 For example, a retail store manager is looking for a new point-of-sale (POS) system and speaks to salespeople from two companies.
-If the salesperson from the first business made her feel understood and addressed her problems with her current POS system, she would choose their product.
+If the salesperson from the first business makes her feel understood and addresses her problems with her current POS system, she will choose their product.

-When collecting persona insights, you are looking to understand the general motivations of the people you are selling to tailor your sales conversation to match.
+When collecting persona insights, you want to understand the general motivations of the people you are selling to tailor your sales conversation to match.
 This means you want to focus on characteristics like:

 • Education